NEW: Saleh could visit "for the sole purpose" of getting medical care, the White House says

 Yemen has been wracked with protests throughout the year, with demonstrators and rival factions demanding the president’s departure and calling for elections.
 In November, U.N.
 Secretary-General Ban Ki-moon said that Saleh had told him he would come to New York for medical treatment after signing an agreement to step down.
 Under the deal, brokered by the six-nation Gulf Cooperation Council, the president agreed to transfer power into the hands of a coalition government.

-Saleh, while unpopular with many Yemenis, has been an ally of the United States in the war against terrorists, particularly al Qaeda in the Arabian Peninsula.
+While unpopular with many Yemenis, Saleh has been an ally of the United States in its war on terrorism, particularly al Qaeda in the Arabian Peninsula.